Pembrolizumab (Keytruda)

 Advanced cervical cancer

-In a clinical trial, 98 patients with cervical cancer that had come back or spread were treated with Keytruda.
-Among the 77 patients with cancers that tested positive for PD-L1, at a median follow-up time of 12 months:
+In a clinical trial, 98 patients with cervical cancer that had come back or spread were treated with Keytruda for up to 2 years.
+Among the 77 patients whose cancers tested positive for PD-L1 and who had prior treatment for their advanced disease, at a median follow-up time of 12 months:

 Results after treatment with Keytruda (diagram)